tlholoMakhene-afk/NodeJSFIleSystem/README.md

 random.txt with 11 names on different lines.

 # criteria
--> First names should be sufficient for random.txt.
--> Remove any names, and insert the remaining into latest.txt.
+-> First names should be sufficient for random.txt. \n -> Remove any names, and insert the remaining into latest.txt.
 -> Error checking present.